You'll need to complete:

 - a psychology degree accredited by The British Psychological Society (BPS)

-- a BPS accredited postgraduate qualification in your chosen specialism
+- an accredited postgraduate qualification in your chosen specialism

-Once you've got a psychology degree or you've completed a conversion course, you can then specialise in a particular area of psychology like educational or forensic psychology.
+Once you've got a psychology degree, you can specialise in a particular area, for example educational or forensic psychology.

-If you have a degree in a different subject, you may be able to complete a BPS-approved conversion course.
+If you have a degree in a different subject, you may be able to complete an approved psychology conversion course.

 You'll usually need: